feiphoon/mpns-pipeline/README.md

 inv ps.build
 ```

-To rebuild instead of drawing from cache:
+To rebuild instead of drawing the base image from cache:
 ```bash
 inv ps.build-no-cache
 ```